galantelab/sandy/usage.md

 	```bash
 		$ sandy quality add my_profile.txt
 	```
-	This quality profile can be either a FASTAq file or a plain text file in a tab separated fashion (quality profile defaut density function is "Poisson").
+	This quality profile can be either a FASTq file or a plain text file in a tab separated fashion (quality profile defaut density function is "Poisson").